mikerains/aws/README.md

 The goal is to be able to write logs somewhere.
 I found how to get the logging to go to AWS CloudWatch.
 In the Participation example,
 * NLog.LogManager.GetLogger("aws").Info("message") writes to a CloudWatch Log LogStream.
 ** I reached succed on this by following https://github.com/aws/aws-logging-dotnet/blob/master/samples/NLog/ProgrammaticConfigurationExample/Program.cs
-* ApiGateway requests are also logged to a CloludWatch LogStream, and can have the complete Request with headers and Body
+* ApiGateway requests are also logged to a CloudWatch LogStream, and can have the complete Request with headers and Body

 ## NuGet Packages
 ![NuGet Packages](./images/Logging_NuGetPackages.png)